joewing/q2/README.md

 See [joewing.net/projects/q2](https://joewing.net/projects/q2) for
 more information.

-Here's what it looks like:
+This is what it looks like:
 ![Q4 revision 4b](q2r4b.png)

 ## Requirements